xcye515/data-structures-s21/README.md

 # data-structures-s21
-Java programming assignments for Data Structures and Algorithm
+Programming assignments for Data Structures and Algorithm